 Effects of Air Quality in the Workplace

-If you’re like most people, you probably only think about air quality as it relates to ambient air quality (outdoor air quality).
-Wildfire smoke, agricultural dust, smoke plumes from industrial plants — these are the types of pollution most people associate with poor air quality.
+If you're like most people, you probably only think about air quality as it relates to the outdoors, and specifically air pollution.
 However, recent data suggests that indoor air quality can be more severely polluted than outdoor air quality, even in major industrial cities.
-A business’ poor indoor air quality can cause a number of adverse health consequences for the people who work there.
+Indoor air pollution can cause a number of adverse health consequences for employees.

 Here are some illustrations of the quantifiable outcomes of poor workplace air quality.

-In 1984, the World Health Organization (WHO) issued a report suggesting that up to 30% of new and remodeled buildings across the world could be vulnerable to excessive indoor air quality complaints.
+In 1984, the World Health Organization (WHO) issued a report suggesting that up to 30% of new and remodeled buildings across the world were linked to excessive complaints about air quality.
 By 1986, the phenomenon was so ubiquitous that the WHO gave it a name: sick building syndrome (SBS).
 SBS is a complex spectrum of many symptoms ranging from asthma to gastrointestinal disturbances to neurotoxic effects.
 One cardinal feature of SBS is mucous membrane irritation.

 Chronic irritation of the mucous membrane results in inflammation.
 When the sinus cavities (which are normally filled with air) become severely inflamed, they can get blocked and fill with the fluid that normally drains from the nose.
 Without drainage, the nose has no way to flush out harmful bacteria.
 When bacteria is trapped in the fluid-filled cavities, it can cause a sinus infection.
 Unfortunately, people who have chronic irritation and inflammation of the mucous membranes as a result of SBS are more likely to develop sinusitis and, subsequently, sinus infections.

-If you’re starting to see the effects of air quality in the workplace and want to prevent your employees from suffering conditions such as sinus infections, reach out to us about our commercial-grade G3 Series UV Ionic Air Purifier.
+If you're starting to see the air quality negatively impacting the workplace and want to prevent your employees from suffering conditions such as sinus infections, reach out to us about our commercial-grade G3 Series UV Ionic Air Purifier.